-A formal Board evaluation process is carried out every two to three years, facilitated by an external consultant, who conducts one-on-one interviews with Directors and key executives, and prepares a report which is discussed with the whole Board.
+The Board reviews its own performance, the performance of its standing committees and the performance of individual directors every two to three years.
+The Board may engage an external consultant to facilitate this review, who conducts one-on-one interviews with Directors and key executives, and prepares a report which is discussed with the whole Board.
 The Chairman also discusses the report with individual directors and key executives.